RealDigitalOrg/linux-blackboard/README.md

    from the drop-down menu.
 As an alternative, you can click on "memtest" to select it and then select "Run->Run As->Launch on Hardware (System Debugger)" from the main menu.
 This will download the memory test application to Blackboard and run it.
+Press "1" to run a short memory test.
 You should see all tests pass.
 6. You can also run the "hello" application in a similar manner as described for the memory test program.
 The hello application runs from DDR3 memory whereas the memory test runs from FPGA SRAM.